 Core Research Team

-President and Chair of the Global Leadership & Organizational Behaviour Effectiveness (GLOBE) Foundation and Principal Investigator for GLOBE’s latest endeavor, GLOBE 2020, Dr. Ali Dastmalchian has held faculty positions, visiting appointments, and has management experience in locations around the world including North America, Europe, the Middle East, and Asia.
-An international and award-winning, teacher, facilitator, and researcher, he currently serves as the Dean and a Professor of Management and Organization Studies and International Business in the Beedie School of Business at Simon Fraser University.
+President and Chair of the Global Leadership & Organizational Behavior Effectiveness (GLOBE) Foundation and Principal Investigator for GLOBE’s latest endeavor, GLOBE 2020, Dr. Ali Dastmalchian has held several faculty positions, visiting appointments, and has management experience in locations around the world including North America, Europe, the Middle East, and Asia.
+An international and award-winning, teacher, facilitator, and researcher, he currently serves as the Dean and Professor of Management and Organization Studies and International Business in the Beedie School of Business at Simon Fraser University.
 Ali brings over 20 years of experience in leadership roles at Canadian Universities; previously serving as Dean of the Gustavson School of Business at the University of Victoria (2002- 2012) and in the Faculty of Management at the University of Lethbridge (1997-2002).
 He served as Chair of Canadian Federation of Business School Deans, and was on American Association of Collegiate of Business Schools’ (AACSB) Global Accreditation Committee, and is currently on the European Quality Improvement System’s (EQUIS) Accreditation Board.
 With over 100 publications and over 15 major research grants from Social Sciences and Humanities Research Council of Canada, Ali has proven to be an experienced researcher.
 Ali’s research and teaching interests span organizational design and change, organizational culture and climate, cross-nation leadership, international management, and innovation.
 He obtained both his PhD and Master’s of Science from Cardiff Business School in Wales and his Bachelor’s from the National University of Iran.

 Multiple award-winning executive educator and author whose teaching and research interests span the globe, Dr. Mansour Javidan received his MBA and Ph.D. degrees from the Carlson School at the University of Minnesota.
 He is the Garvin Distinguished Professor and Director of Najafi Global Mindset Institute (www.globalmindset.com) at Thunderbird School of Global Management at Arizona State University.
-Mansour is the Past President and Chairman of the Board of Directors of the world-renowned research project on national culture and leadership, titled GLOBE (Global Leadership and Organizational Behavior Effectiveness).
+Mansour is the past President and Chairman of the Board of Directors of the world-renowned research project on national culture and leadership, titled GLOBE (Global Leadership and Organizational Behavior Effectiveness).
 Dr. Javidan was recently recognized as among the top 100 most influential (i.e., top 0.6%) authors in Organization Behavior in the world.
 He is currently the project director of GLOBE 2020, a research program focused on culture change and trust dynamics in 100 countries.

 Dr. Mila Lazarova joined the Beedie School of Business in 2002 from Rutgers, the State University of New Jersey, where she received her PhD.
 Her research interests include expatriate management, with a focus on repatriation and the career impact of international assignments; work/life balance issues related to assignments; global careers and the role of organizational career development and mobility practices in organizations; the changing role of the HR department; and comparative human resource management.
 Mila holds the Canada Research Chair in Global Workforce Management.